MehdiDinari/Salary-Predict/README.md

-# 📩 Spam Detection App
+# 💵 Salary Predict App

 A machine learning-based **Salary Predict App** using **Streamlit** and **and Machine Learning Libraries**.